-The car accident lawyers of Norfolk have some updated safety standards regarding keeping your little ones safe within car seats.
+The Car Accident Lawyers at Rutter Mills have some updated safety standards regarding keeping your little ones safe within car seats.
 The National Highway Traffic Safety Administration has issued complete new guidelines on car seats for children from birth to 12 Months.
 Below is a summary of the study’s findings.

 Birth – 12 Months – Children under the age of 1 should always ride in a rear-facing car seat.